Rockland County, New York: Law, government, and politics

 All of Rockland County falls within the 17th Congressional District, along with central and western Westchester County.
 The district is represented by Congressman Mike Lawler.

-The county of Rockland is represented as follows in the New York State Senate as of 2023:
+The county of Rockland is represented as follows in the New York State Senate as of 2025:

-The county of Rockland is represented as follows in the New York State Assembly as of 2023:
+The county of Rockland is represented as follows in the New York State Assembly as of 2025:

-Rockland County government is led by a county executive.
-Republican Ed Day was first elected in 2013 and re-elected in 2017 & 2021.
-The previous county executive was Republican C. Scott Vanderhoef, who was re-elected in 2009 to his fifth four-year term.
-Day is the third county executive in Rockland history, with Vanderhoef having defeated the incumbent, John T. Grant (D), in 1993.
-Prior to 1985, Rockland County did not have a county executive.
+On July 10, 2024, Ken Zebrowski resigned his elected position in the New York State Assembly 96th District six months before he was to leave Albany for good.

+In 2025, Rockland County, New York, received an issuer and limited tax general obligation (LTGO) bond rating of Aaa from Moody's Investors Service.
+Moody's Investors Service defines an Aaa rating as representing the highest quality and lowest level of credit risk.
+Rockland County is the only county in New York State to hold a Moody's Aaa rating.

 Rockland County has a county legislature made up of 17 members, elected from single-member districts.
-The Chairman of the Legislature is Democrat Jay Hood Jr. In the November 2019 election Republicans gained one seat, reducing the Democratic majority from 10–7 to 9–8.
-As of January 2020, the legislators are:
+This includes 12 Democrats, 5 Republicans.
+The Chairman of the Legislature is Democrat Jay Hood Jr. As of January 2025, the legislators are:

+Rockland Community College appointed County Legislator Dana G. Stilley and Legislative Fiscal Director Moshe Gruber as its unanimous choices of the Rockland County Legislature's bipartisan Multi-Services Committee.

+On February 14, 2025 – Valentine's Day, Assemblyman Aron Wieder resigned his Rockland legislature seat in Spring Valley 13th district he kept after starting his position at New York State Assembly at the 97th district.

 Town governments

 The five towns of Rockland County are led by town supervisors and town boards.
 The villages encompassed in the towns are led by mayors and village trustees.

-As of the November 2021 elections, the town supervisors are:
+As of the November 2023 elections, the town supervisors are: